1earning-R/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 The mean of our new, imputed data is 10,766 steps and the median is 10,766 steps.
-Which is nearly, if not precisely, the same result we achieved by simply removing the missing days.
+Which is nearly the same result we achieved by simply removing the missing days.
+This makes sense, since we replaced all the zero values from our first histogram with the mean value of our second histogram.

 ## Are there differences in activity patterns between weekdays and weekends?

 Lastly, we will use our imputed data to compare average activity patterns between weekdays and weekends.
 We will begin by using the function *weekdays()* to extract a day of the week value from our **date.time** POSIX variable.
 Then we will convert this to a factor, using a logical vector as an intermediate step, and save it as a new variable in the data frame.

+With this new weekday vs weekend factor, we will group the data by time interval and weekday vs weekend.
+Then we will plot the activity patterns for each.

 ```r